How to Use Oil for Curly Hair: A Comprehensive Guide

 Selecting the optimal oil or natural butter for your hair and curl type is vital.
 Always consider the diameter of your hair shaft, porosity level, and natural sebum production.
 These factors substantially impact the results, and a wrong choice may lead to greasy, dull hair that lacks shine.

-That said, if you experience an undesired outcome, it does not signify that all oils or butter harm your hair.
+That said, if you experience an undesired outcome, it does not signify that all oils or butters harm your hair.
 It may simply be that you used the wrong oil at the wrong time or methods that were never recommended in the first place.

-By carefully assessing your hair and the natural constituents of various types of oil and butter, we can determine which is best suited to nourish your hair.
+By carefully assessing your hair and the natural constituents of various types of oil and butters, we can determine which is best suited to nourish your hair.
 We all have different hair types, so let’s look at how to choose the best oil.

 Avoid applying oil, especially in large amounts, for high sebum secretion or oily hair.
-If you still want to use them, use oils with a higher unsaturated fatty content (refer to the above).
+If you still want to use them, use oils with a higher unsaturated fatty content (refer to the tables above).

-Olive, argan, grapeseed, or sunflower are excellent choices but use them in small amounts and less frequently.
+Olive, argan, grapeseed, or sunflower are excellent choices, but use them in small amounts and less frequently.

 Asian Straight Hair

-If you have chemically treated, bleached or colored hair – mix Shea butter with Argan oil for a superior coating and shine.
+If you have chemically treated, bleached, or colored hair – mix shea butter with argan oil for a superior coating and shine.

 Wavy Hair

-Massaging a few drops of Sunflower, Olive, or Jojoba oil should be enough.
+Massaging a few drops of sunflower, olive, or jojoba oil should be enough.
 Applying hair butter may likely not work and cause hair greasiness.

 We recommended using butter in an emulsion system (i.e., conditioner or mask) where the droplet size for butter has been reduced with the help of emulsion technology.